DOME-Marketplace/dome-gitops/README.md

 4. Add your application to the [/applications](./applications/) folder.
 5. Create a PR and wait for it to be merged.
 The application will be automatically deployed afterwards.

+## Blue-Green Deployments

+In order to reduce the resource-usage and the number of deployments to maintain, the cluster supports [Blue-Green Deployments](https://www.redhat.com/en/topics/devops/what-is-blue-green-deployment).
+To integrate seamless with ArgoCD, the extension [Argo Rollouts](https://argo-rollouts.readthedocs.io/en/stable/) is used.
+The standard ArgoCD installation is extended via the [argo-rollouts.yaml](./ionos/argocd/argo-rollouts.yaml), the [configmap-cmd.yaml](./ionos/argocd/configmap-cmd.yaml) and the [dashboard-extension.yaml](./ionos/argocd/dashboard-extension.yaml)(to integrate with the ArgoCD dashboard).

+Blue-Green Deployments on the cluster will be done through two mechanisms:

+- the [rollout-injecting-webhook](https://github.com/wistefan/rollout-injecting-webhook) automatically creates a [Rollout](https://argo-rollouts.readthedocs.io/en/stable/features/specification/) for each deployment in enabled workspaces(currently "marketplace", see [rollout-webhook deployment](./ionos/marketplace/rollout-webhook/)) - read the [doc](https://github.com/wistefan/rollout-injecting-webhook/blob/main/README.md) for more information
+- explicitly creating Rollout-Specs(see the [official documentation](https://argo-rollouts.readthedocs.io/en/stable/features/specification/))

+> :warning: Be aware how Blue-Green Rollouts work and there limitations.
+Since they create a second instance of the application, this is only suitable for stateless-applications(as a Deployment-Resource should be).
+Stateful-Applications can lead to bad results like deadlocks.
+If the applications takes care of Datamigrations, configure it to not migrate before Promotion and connect the new revision to another database.
+To disable the [Rollout-Injection](https://github.com/wistefan/rollout-injecting-webhook), annotate the deployment with ```wistefan/rollout-injecting-webhook: ignore```